Time-shift selection for reservoir computing using a rank-revealing QR algorithm: Rank-optimization of time-shifts using RRQR

 It may often be desirable to use a subset of all time-shifts as this can lead to reduced computational expense in training and operating a RC.
-In these situations one must optimize the node/time-shift combinations.
-One method to perform this optimization that depends on the numerical time-derivative of each node was presented in Ref. \cite{del2021reservoir}; that method is equivalent to using the full $\mathbf{\Omega^{(2)}}$ and setting $\tau_{max}=1.$
+In these situations one must select the node/time-shift combinations to be used.
+One way to make this choice that depends on the numerical time-derivative of each node was presented in Ref. \cite{del2021reservoir}; that method is equivalent to using the full $\mathbf{\Omega^{(2)}}$ and setting $\tau_{max}=1.$

 As stated previously, the reservoir covariance rank gives the number of linearly independent principal components in the reservoir matrix.
 Motivated by this relationship, in this section we develop a method to select the ``best'' node/time-shift combinations by determining the $M_{red}$ most linearly independent columns of the time-shifted reservoir matrix $\mathbf{\Omega^{(2)}}$.
-This is done using a rank-revealing QR (RRQR) algorithm \cite{chan1987rank}.
+The time-shift/node combinations are optimal in this sense, and we refer to them as ``rank-optimal.''
+The rank-optimal time-shifts are identified using a rank-revealing QR (RRQR) algorithm \cite{chan1987rank}.

 In general, the RRQR algorithm is a method of extracting the minimal number of columns (node/time-shift combinations) that span the column space of a matrix (response space of a RC).
 However, many RCs with time-shifts are full rank or nearly full rank.
-We will show that the RRQR optimization is still useful in these scenarios: It can be used to provide a ranking of the ``best'' node responses, and can therefore be used to select the best $M_{red}$ time-shift/node combinations.
+We will show that the RRQR rank-optimization is still useful in these scenarios: It can be used to provide a ranking of the ``best'' node responses, and can therefore be used to select the ``best'' $M_{red}$ time-shift/node combinations.